 CASE SUMMARY

-On March 14, 2022, a coalition of voting and civil rights organizations and Louisiana voters filed a federal lawsuit against Louisiana's Secretary of State challenging the state's enacted state Senate and state House redistricting plans as violating the federal Voting Rights Act.
-Specifically, plaintiffs assert the plans result in the dilution of Black voters' voting strength in violation of Section 2 of the VRA, citing several different regions of the state where additional majority-Black Senate and House districts could have been drawn.
-They are seeking a judicial declaration that the enacted legislative plans violate the VRA, a permanent injunction barring the defendant from using the plans in future elections, and a court order establishing a reasonable deadline for the state to enact VRA-compliant legislative plans or for the court to do so in the event the state fails to do so in a timely manner.
+On March 14, 2022, a coalition of civil rights organizations and Louisiana voters filed a federal lawsuit against Louisiana’s Secretary of State challenging the state’s enacted legislative redistricting plans as diluting Black voters’ voting strength in violation of Section 2 of the federal Voting Rights Act (“VRA”).
+They sought a judicial declaration the enacted legislative plans violated the VRA, a permanent injunction barring the plans from use in future elections, a court order requiring the State to enact new, lawful plans by a certain deadline and for the court to adopt remedial plans if the State failed to do so.

 Related Cases: Robinson v.
 Ardoin, Galmon v.
 Ardoin